Mercury's Bright Mind Vitamin from Holiday Mathis - Boston Herald - Go Tech Daily

 SCORPIO (October 24 to Nov.
 21).
 Why should you integrate your body and mind?
 Because every division that exists here cuts you off from your joy.
 Happiness requires both the vital presence of your body and the consciousness of your mind.

 SAGITTARIUS (November 22 to December 21).
 For the short-term profit is a mistake in the long term.
-The adult choice seems less attractive, but the immature choice will be embarrassing afterwards.
+The adult choice seems less attractive, but the immature choice will be shameful afterwards.

 CAPRICORN (December 22 – January 19).
 There is an island in you where you can take refuge, where peace, love and freedom exist forever.
 You don’t have to wait until it becomes difficult to go there.